rust-embedded-community/usb-device/README.md

 TODO
 ----

-Features planned but not implemented yet:
+Features

 - Interface alternate settings
 - Multilingual string descriptors
 - Isochronous endpoints

-Features not planning to support at the moment:

-- More than one configuration descriptor (uncommon in practice)
+- More than one configuration descriptor